Angela Morley: Early life and education

-Morley was born in Leeds, Yorkshire on 10 March 1924 under the name of Walter "Wally" Stott.
+Morley was born in Leeds, Yorkshire on 10 March 1924 under the name of Walter Stott.
 Morley's father was a watchmaker who played the ukulele-banjo, and the family lived above their jewellery shop.
 Her mother also sang.
-Morley was a fan of dance music before being able to read the labels on the records, listening notably to Jack Payne and Henry Hall as a child, and began learning the piano at the age of eight on a Challen upright piano.
+Morley, who became known familiarly as "Wally", was a fan of dance music before being able to read the labels on the records, listening notably to Jack Payne and Henry Hall as a child, and began learning the piano at the age of eight on a Challen upright piano.
 Morley's father died of angina in 1933 at the age of 39, after which the family moved to Swinton and she ceased piano lessons.
-She then tried playing violin at age 10 and the accordion at age 11, including in competitions, before choosing the clarinet and alto saxophone as primary instruments, taking clarinet lessons and playing in the school orchestra.
+She then tried playing violin at the age of 10 and the accordion at 11, including in competitions, before choosing the clarinet and alto saxophone as primary instruments, taking clarinet lessons and playing in the school orchestra.
 Morley then played in the semi-professional band led by Bert Clegg in Mexborough.

-As a mostly self-taught musician able to sight-read, Morley left school at age 15 to tour with Archie's Juvenile Band, earning a weekly wage of 10 shillings, and also worked as a projectionist.
+As a mostly self-taught musician able to sight-read, Morley left school at the age of 15 to tour with Archie's Juvenile Band, earning a weekly wage of 10 shillings, and also worked as a projectionist.
 Her mentor at this time was the pianist Eddie Taylor.
 Morley continued to play saxophone in British dance bands during the period of World War II, joining the Oscar Rabin Band as lead alto in 1941, at age 17.
 With this band, she began writing arrangements for pay and made a recording debut with the tracks "Waiting for Sally" and "Love in Bloom".
 She later joined Geraldo's band, which performed for BBC Radio several times a week, in 1942 or 1944.
 With Geraldo's band Morley gained experience arranging for bands of many sizes and styles.
 She studied harmony and musical composition in London with the British-Hungarian composer Mátyás Seiber and conducting with the German conductor Walter Goehr.
 Morley's early work was also influenced by Robert Farnon and Bill Finegan.